Photo content credit: Sneaky Pete

 I only heard about Sneaky Pete last Christmas.
 My son came home for the holidays and insisted we watch the pilot, which was already a year old.

-All of Season 1 was released on Amazon Prime in early January and I waited ALL month to indulge.
+All of Season 1 was released on Amazon Prime in early January and we waited to indulge.
 Even though I only give the show a C+, it was not a waste of time and has promise if they can improve for Season 2.

 Quick Overview of Sneaky Pete